What are CBD Edibles?

 Most people, when they think of marijuana or cannabis, think of the effects of THC.
 However, CBD, short for cannabidiol, is another substance found in the plant, and it is quite different from THC.

 CBD has gained a lot of attention recently.
-It creates various effects through a number of pathways within the body.
 As a dietary supplement, it is most known for potentially aiding in relaxation and tranquility.

 We offer high-CBD edibles at Healthy Hemp Oil, but if you want to nail the process of making CBD edibles on your own, we can tell you which strains out there are known to have high concentrations of CBD, how to grow them, and how to prepare your own edibles.